Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 20.09.1940

 *According to A. Hague, she made this voyage from Bermuda to Halifax independently, and he has not included her in Convoy BHX 75 (external link).
 He has Taranger, however.
-The Advance Sailing Telegram for BHX 75 clearly states Davanger, though there's a note saying "To be sent to Halifax to await orders".
-Taranger is not mentioned in the Advance Sailing Telegram, but there might be a page missing.
-There's a ship listed as Taranga in station B 71 on the A 1 form for this convoy; this could very well be a mis-spelling of Taranger, and the station number would indiciate she did indeed sail in the Bermuda portion.
+There's a note in the Advance Sailing Telegram for BHX 75 saying that Davanger was "To be sent to Halifax to await orders".
+Taranger is not mentioned in the Advance Sailing Telegram, but there's a ship listed as Taranga in station B 71 on the A 1 form for HX 75; this could very well be a mis-spelling of Taranger, and the station number would indiciate that she did indeed sail in the Bermuda portion.
+In fact, this agrees with her Voyage Record for this period.

 23.09.1940